Purpose, role, and people of G-REG

 Wendy Kale, Project lead - Regulatory Practice Essentials Project

 Wendy has been involved with G-REG and its predecessor since 2007, when the idea of creating common qualifications for central and local government regulators was first proposed.
-She’s played critical roles in the initiative – applying her learning and development expertise and leading the sector’s efforts to create and improve New Zealand’s regulatory practice qualifications and associated learning programmes.

 Alex McMinn, Principal Advisor

 Alex McMinn, Principal AdvisorAlex McMinn joined G-REG in the role of Principal Advisor in January 2024.
 This role allows him to pursue his passion for improving the regulatory sector’s leadership, performance, and capability through various initiatives that he leads or supports.
-As a Principal Advisor, he guides the strategic direction of G-REG and oversees the development and delivery of our regulatory knowledge hub.
+As a Principal Advisor, he guides the strategic direction of G-REG and oversees the development and delivery of our regulatory knowledge base.
 He also fosters our active regulatory community by managing and facilitating the Peer Advisory engagements.

 Krystal Bradnock, Senior Advisor - Government Regulatory Practice Initiative (G-REG)